RobinF98/baby_timer/README.md

  - Django Bootstrap Datepicker Plus (for the Date/timepickers)
  - Django Widget tweaks (Used extensively in customising the Login / Signup forms
  - Bootstrap Framework (For a tried and tested clean style on the entire project)

+ ## WIREFRAMES

+  - Basic mockups of the site's main pages can be found [here](documentation/wireframes.png)

 ## CREDITS